CAMPS, SUMMER PROGRAMS, CONTESTS, ETC.

 The MI/Shiga, Japan Exchange Program for students grades 9 – 11, sends 20 MI students to stay with a host family in the prefecture, or state, of Shiga in Japan.
 Students depart from MI late June returning early July.
-During your stay you’ll be introduced to the Japanese educational system, family life and all aspects of Japanese culture.
+During your stay, you’ll be introduced to the Japanese educational system, family life and all aspects of Japanese culture.
 While previous study of Japanese language is helpful, it is not necessary in order to participate in the program.
 MI students will then host their Japanese student in their homes in September.
-For application information go to www.gifted.msu.edu and review the Shiga program.
-The deadline to apply is February 8.
+For application information go to http://jcmu.isp.msu.edu and review the Shiga program.

 Cornell University Summer Programs: several summer programs for high school students who excel in math and science, and want to learn more about careers in engineering.
 For more information, visitwww.engineering.cornell.edu.